 We took 10K articles written by journalists and 10K articles written by non-journalists published between July 2021 - July 2022, and found that the average number of links to external domains for both groups came in at an incredibly modest 2.1.

-External linking doesn’t seem to be high on the agenda for the average journalist, so giving them a reason to link is all-the-more important.
+Journalist links can sometimes be elusive, so giving them a reason to link is all-the-more important.

 You can do this by pitching unique hero content, exclusive angles, primary data, and expert commentary.